yassine978/managing_online_jobs/README.md

 # managing_online_jobs
-dynamic website for managing online job applications and offers the pg.php file is the main login page
+Dynamic website for managing online job applications and offers

+The pg.php file is the main login page